If you’re in the UK on the Start up route, you may want to switch into the Innovator Founder route as a longer term option to remain in Britain.

 - 20 points: you are active in both the day-to-day management and development of your UK-based business.

 To be able to score the necessary points under the “same business” (or “switch”) criteria, in addition to having or last having had permission on the Start up route, your application must be supported by a fresh endorsement letter.
 This letter can be from the same endorsing body that supported your previous application, referred to under the rules as a “legacy endorsing body”.
-A legacy endorsing body is an organisation previously approved under the rules to endorse an applicant under either the Start up or Innovator routes, but is not permitted to endorse a new individual or business under the Innovator Founder route.
+A legacy endorsing body is an organisation that was previously approved to endorse applicants under the Start-up or Innovator routes.
+While they cannot endorse new applicants under the Innovator Founder route, they can provide endorsements for those switching from a Start-up visa to an Innovator Founder visa.

 You can also obtain an endorsement letter from one of four newly-approved endorsing bodies although, under the new route, a letter from one of these bodies must confirm that: